beasteers/nodered-git-sync/README.md

  - You have a development nodered instance where you make your changes.
 You use Nodered Projects to push to git.
  - You want to push your changes to your production instance by merging into a "prod" branch (for example).

+ > NOTE: if there is existing code in the destination directory, it will be copied to `/backup/$(date +"%Y%m%d-%H%M%S")` inside the container.
+ > If you don't mount this as a volume, it will get deleted if you ever recreate the container.
+Take that at your own risk.

+ TODOs:
+  - use `git init` and blah to configure instead of clone
+  - use `git stash` to stash the existing files

 ### Public nodered project repo
 put here: [nodered values.yaml](https://github.com/SchwarzIT/node-red-chart/blob/main/charts/node-red/values.yaml)
 ```yaml